Get familiar with the the top 2018 NFL Draft prospects from HBCU schools.

 Johnson wrapped up his collegiate career with 16 interceptions — tied for the lead among Football Championship Subdivision (FCS).
 He also led all active FCS players in passes defended with 55.
 He was named a STATS FCS All-American after intercepting three passes while breaking up another 12.
 Johnson also displayed his versatility by accounting for six total touchdowns in five different ways — two interception returns, one punt return, one passing, one rushing and one receiving.

-Johnson participated in the Senior Bowl and had a solid ball skills in coverage.
+Johnson participated in the Senior Bowl and had a solid week of practice, showing good ball skills in coverage.
 He posted one tackle and one pass breakup in the game.
 He is in hopes to become the first Southern player drafted since 2004.
 He’ll participate in the scouting combine.

 Trenton Cannon, RB, Virginia State (CIAA)

 Ht: 5’10” | Wt: 182